Solitary Pink-mouth Hydroid (Ectopleura marina)

 • They belong to one of the most diverse groups of multicellular organisms

-• Not many things eat Solitary Pink-mouth Hydroids due to their stinging tentacles, but it is the meal of choice for the opalescent nudibranch
+• Not many things eat Solitary Pink-mouth Hydroids due to their stinging tentacles, but it is the meal of choice for the thick-horned nudibranch

 Reference: Washington State Department of Ecology